johny/react-teams-approval-app/README.md

 - When user selects team by clicking on it, the modal with approvalSteps is rendered, with the scope of current team
 - Each change in redux store is synchronously stored to the LocalStorage.
 This state is also restored on initial load

 ### Limitations

+Due to the time constrains the functionality is limited in certain areas

-- Very limited validations
+- Very limited validations for the input (no checking for negative or overlapping values)
+- Handling of monetary values is simplified
 - Default input values are not user friendly
-- No editing of steps in between
+- No editing of existing steps
 - No validation of steps overlapping
 - Limited tests

+### TODOs

+[ ] Adds test coverage for ApprovalSteps
+[ ] Allow for editing existing step
+[ ] Allow adding steps in between existing steps if the range allows it [ ] Provide smart defaults for the step form
+[ ] Improve input validation
+[ ] Add E2E tests with Cypress